ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/document-extensions/timeseries/querying/aggregation-and-projections.markdown

 from Companies as c
 where c.Address.Country = 'USA'
 select c.Name, SP(c)
   {CODE-BLOCK/}
     * **select max(), min()**
       Since there is no aggregation, the entire result-set is queried and the results include only the all-time highest and lowest Open, Close, High, Low and Volume values.

+* In these two example we group time series data by the entry tags.
+In the first query we simply use `group by tag` and also filter the results based on the tag value.
+In the second, we access the tag   using `load` and then filter:
+  {CODE-BLOCK: sql}
+from Patients as p
+select timeseries(
+    from HeartRate
+    where Tag == 'watches/fitbit' | 'Heartrate_Monitor'
+    group by tag
+    select min(), max()
+)
+  {CODE-BLOCK/}
+  {CODE-BLOCK: sql}
+from Patients as p
+select timeseries(
+    from HeartRate
+    load Tag as monitor
+    where monitor == 'watches/fitbit' | 'Heartrate_Monitor'
+    group by tag
+    select min(), max()
+)
+  {CODE-BLOCK/}

+* Finally, in this example we group by time series in a LINQ query:
+  {CODE LINQ_GroupBy_Tag@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

 {PANEL/}

-{PANEL: Client Usage Samples}
+{PANEL: Client Usage Examples}

 {INFO: }
 You can run queries from your client using raw RQL and LINQ.